HD 28254: Planetary system

 In 2010, the discovery of an exoplanet orbiting HD 28254 was published.
 It was detected by Doppler spectroscopy from observations with the HARPS spectrograph between October 2003 and April 2009.
 The best fit model for the 32 radial velocity data obtained consists of a planet in an eccentric 1116 days orbit, plus a quadratic trend that is probably caused by the star HD 28254 B.

 The planet is a gas giant with a minimum mass of 1.16 times the mass of Jupiter.
 It is at a mean distance of 2.15 AU from the star, and takes 1116 days to complete an orbit.
 Its orbit has a very high eccentricity of 0.81, carrying the planet between 0.41 and 3.90 AU from the star.
 This can be the result of gravitational interactions with the secondary star via the Kozai mechanism.
+In 2023, the inclination and true mass of HD 28254 b were measured via astrometry, though the mass remains uncertain - it is between about 1.6 and 6.8 times the mass of Jupiter.